SomeWeekendReading/someweekendreading.github.io/_posts/2021-09-25-management-roundup.md

 But European style social democracy and regulated capitalism will be an uphill battle for the rest of my life, here in the US.
-The bright side is that that "the rest of my life" may not be especially long, of course.
+The bright side is that that "the rest of my life" may not be especially long, so maybe everybody _else_ won't have to wait so long?

 ---